Chart Color Schemes

 An assessment of population growth drivers in North Strathfield reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on ABS population updates and AreaSearch validation, as of Nov 2025, North Strathfield's estimated population is around 4,589.
-This reflects a decrease of 29 people since the 2021 Census, which reported a population of 4,618.
-The change is inferred from AreaSearch's estimate of 4,582 residents, following examination of ABS ERP data released in Jun 2024, and additional validated new addresses since the Census date.
-This results in a density ratio of 4,412 persons per square kilometer, placing North Strathfield in the top 10% of national locations assessed by AreaSearch.
-Population growth was primarily driven by overseas migration contributing approximately 84.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of North Strathfield is around 4,673, reflecting an increase of 55 people since the 2021 Census which reported a population of 4,618.
+This increase is inferred from AreaSearch's estimate of the resident population at 4,582 in Jun 2024, based on ABS ERP data and validated new addresses since the Census date.
+The population density ratio is approximately 4,493 persons per square kilometer, placing North Strathfield in the top 10% of national locations assessed by AreaSearch.
+Overseas migration contributed around 84.0% of overall population gains during recent periods.
+For projections until 2041, AreaSearch uses ABS/Geoscience Australia data for SA2 areas released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.

 Frequently Asked Questions - Population